Do you feel swamped from the clutter in your house? Here’s how to declutter your house in one week!

-What are some things you’re holding on to – but it’s time to let go of?
+What are some things you’re holding on to that it’s time you let go of?

 What’s your biggest struggle when it comes to decluttering your house?
 Do you struggle with letting things go, or do you get paralyzed by the mess and don’t know where to start?

 20 Things to Declutter From Your House Right Now

 How to Create a Stop Doing List | 10 Things to Put On Your Stop Doing List